-of the series, at least in the second part.
-The Tailed Beasts (or, in the original Japanese, "biju") are humongous, primal creatures known for their extraordinary power and immense amounts of chakra (given they are literally made out of masses of primal chakra that has taken a physical form).
+The Living MacGuffins of the series, at least in Part II.
+The Tailed Beasts (尾獣, "Bijū") are humongous, primal creatures known for their extraordinary power and immense amounts of chakra (given they are literally made out of masses of primal chakra that has taken a physical form).
 Most of the Tailed Beasts seen in the series have been sealed into human hosts in order to contain their destructive power — all the beasts are, if not actively malevolent, then at least dangerously feral.
-It's stated in the series that although the Beasts have massive amounts of power, they cannot use it effectively because of their lack of intelligence — the human hosts (also known as "jinchuriki") are able to make better use of the Beasts' power than they themselves can.
+It's stated in the series that although the Beasts have massive amounts of power, they cannot use it effectively because of their lack of intelligence — the human hosts (also known as "jinchūriki") are able to make better use of the Beasts' power than they themselves can.
 Much later, it is suggested that these perceptions of the beasts' natures may not be entirely true, which contributes largely to their bitterness and disdain towards the humans who use them.

 The presence of a Tailed Beast usually has some sort of effect, physically and mentally, on their hosts.
 If the host dies, the Beast does too — at least temporarily — so the Beasts usually have some method of protecting the host's life without the host's knowledge.
 The reverse is also true — the removal of the spirit will result in the death of its host.
 The Beasts seem to have the ability to take control of the host's body during periods of extreme stress, anger, or weakness.

 - Animal Battle Aura: All of them except Shukaku have provided their jinchūriki auras of red chakra in the shape of their bodies.

-- Animalistic Abomination: All of them greatly resemble living animals except The Ten Tails who falls between the lines of Eldritch Abomination and Humanoid Abomination, and whose true form is a giant tree.
+- Animalistic Abomination: All of them greatly resemble living animals, except the Ten-Tails, who falls between the lines of Eldritch Abomination and Humanoid Abomination.
+However, even it has a beast form: a ten-tailed rabbit.

-- Attack of the 50-Foot Whatever: All of them except again The Ten Tails are gigantic exaggerated versions of living animals
+- Attack of the 50-Foot Whatever: All of them are gigantic exaggerated versions of living animals.

-- Eldritch Abomination: Despite looking like gigantic versions of various animals, they are masses of chakra that drive unexperienced hosts into a mad frenzy.
+- Despite looking like gigantic versions of various animals, they are masses of chakra that drive inexperienced hosts into a mad frenzy.

-- The Ten Tails, from which they originate from, is closer to this trope in description.
+- The Ten-Tails, from which they originate from, is closer to this trope in the description.